piotrmaslanka/satella/README.md

 * helpful [exception handlers](satella/exception_handling)
 * common programming [idioms](satella/coding)

+Most Satella objects make heavy use of `__slots__`, so they are memory friendly and usable on embedded systems, where memory is at premium.

 Full [documentation](http://satella.readthedocs.io/en/latest/?badge=latest)
 is available for the brave souls that do decide to use this library.